Skip to main content

 • When a UM is deemed responsible for an at-fault accident.

 Yes.
 In Canada, there are about 8 million registered passenger vehicles and an estimated 2% of all drivers on the road in Canada do not have it.
-UM policies ensures you are covered if you are involved in an accident with a driver who does not have an active policy.
+UM policies ensure you are covered if you are involved in an accident with a driver who does not have an active policy.
+However, even with minimum requirements, you may not be protected from all damages caused by a UM.
+This is why it’s recommended to increase your limits.

 Uninsured motorist is mandatory and is included on all active policies.
-Making it mandatory ensures you have protection if you are involved in an accident with an a driver who does not have active or valid Ontario car insurance.
+Making it mandatory ensures you have protection if you are involved in an accident with a driver who does not have active or valid Ontario car insurance.

 If you are involved in an accident with an uninsured driver, call the police to file a report.
 It’s illegal to drive without it.
 People who drive without insurance face fines starting at $5,000.
 Visit your local collision reporting centre and call your insurer to open a claim and notify them you were in an accident.